Student ID cards

 - not have any shadows on your face or behind you.

-Your new photo should follow the photo guidelines and be emailed to firstname.lastname@example.org or posted to:
+Ensure your new photo follows the photo guidelines and email it to email@example.com.

 If you're having problems with your ID card, email firstname.lastname@example.org so it can be fixed or replaced with a new one.